kubetail-org/edge-csrf/README.md

 pnpm build
 ```

-The build artifacts will be located in the `dist/` directory.
+The build artifacts will be located in the `dist/` directory of each package.